 First, before we even talk about costs, we have to determine if Magento is right for you – and we are even going to give you alternatives if it turns out is isn’t.

 Is Magento platform the best eCommerce solution for you?

 This is a very important question to ask yourself if you are even considering the platform, because the hard truth is: Magento is not for everyone.

 It is a complex, robust platform.
 It’s greatest strength is that it is completely customizable: with a good developer team you can build any kind of online store with it.

 But this also has a price.
 Expenses itself will be of course detailed in the article, but you also have to think about more than money itself.
 Development is going to take time, as it is a very complex process.
 And it is not a job you do once and than it is over.
 Development should be continuous, the system should be maintained, new features should be added along the way.

 Magento is not the ideal platform for small businesses or stores that are just planning to launch.
 Middle-sized and large businesses where the directions are clear, the strategy is in place, the products and services are fixed and there is an existing target market and audience – these are the kind of businesses Magento is truly for.
+It is perfect for the top online retailers for example.
 And they are the ones who really need it in order to grow.

 For smaller businesses other solutions may be more suitable like WooCommerce or Shopify.
 We also talk about these in the article and help you make a final decision.

 This is the freely available version of Magento, basically the platform the company started developing in 2008.
 Formerly known as Community Edition or CE, Magento Open Source is available for anyone and everyone to download, install and develop further upon.

 There are thousands of extensions and adjustments available and a strong community behind it, which is one of the largest and most active even in the niche of open source software.